raspberrypilearning/astro-pi-flight-case-mk2/en/step_9.md

 ## Connect internal wiring to the Raspberry Pi

-As previously mentioned, the ISS Astro Pis have an additional PCB to provide connection points for the buttons and PIR.
+As previously mentioned, the ISS Astro Pis have an additional PCB to provide connection points for the buttons and PIR sensor.
 As this custom board is not available commercially, you will need a different approach.

 Fortunately, the [Raspberry Pi Sense HAT only uses GPIO pins](https://pinout.xyz/pinout/sense_hat) from the first 24 on the header.
 This allows us to use a 26 pin header extender to mount the Sense HAT, leaving the remaining 16 pins free.